abondar24/CrackingInterview/README.md

 - rotateMatrix - Rotate matrix by 90 degrees clockwise
 - zeroMatrix - If element [i][j] of matrix is zero - entire row and column must be zero If element [i][j] of matrix is zero - entire row and column must be zero
-- removeDuplicates - calc length of array(L) with no duplicates and return no-duplicates from 0 to L
+- calcUniqueLen - calc length of array(L) with no duplicates and return no-duplicates from 0 to L
+- cleanDuplicates - return array without duplications
 - removeValue - calc length of array(L) with no value(V) and return array with no value from 0 to L
 - searchIndex - find elem index or position to insert
 - fairIndex - check /screens/fair_index.png for description
+- duplicatesStat - check /screens/duplicates_stat.png for description

 ##  List